What Happens If I Only Pay the Minimum on My Credit Card?

 Facts About Only Paying the Minimum Payment on a Credit Card

 - Did you know that less than 20% of a typical minimum payment goes to principal?
 That’s right.
 You’re making almost no dent in the principle with a minimum payment.
 That’s why the repayment time is suddenly so long and only gets worse.

 - Did you know that your minimum payments set you up to be in debt for over 10 years?
 Not only are we talking about a full decade to repay what probably is only a few thousand dollars, if you don’t get control of the interest that can be additional years or even another full decade.

 - Are you surprised at how little the balances have gone down?
 They can’t go down.
 Most of your payment is paying for interest.
 Since the additional interest costs only add to the balance, there’s no way you can catch up anytime soon with minimum payments.

 What To Do if You Can’t Pay Off Your Balance in Full Every Month

 Let’s face it; most people are making the minimum credit card payment because the amount is so high they can’t pay off the balance.
 If that’s your situation, what should you be doing?

 If you can’t pay in full, you should at least make the minimum payment.
 Racking up late fees and getting bad standing with the credit card company will only dig you a deeper hole.
-You need to cut down those mounting interest payments, however.
+You need to cut down those mounting interest payments, and you may even want to considering settling credit card debt vs paying in full.
 Here are a few steps that can help:

 - Pay More Than The Minimum Amount – Increasing your monthly payment lowers you mounting interest.
 As we mentioned earlier, if you double the payment, you cut the repayment time all the way down to half.